Select at least one school level in department picker.

 During the spring term students will study problems in applied geometry and modeling.
 Programming will be used as an exploratory and problem solving tool.
 This course will have an honors section that will cover all of the above topics, but in greater depth and with greater emphasis on problem solving.
 The department will determine which students are placed in honors sections.
 Placement in the regular section puts no restriction on future math courses.

 Prerequisites: Geometry and Algebra 2H and permission of the department.
 This is a fast-track Precalculus honors course and consists of the following sequence of topics: trigonometry, vectors, polar coordinates, parametric equations, matrices, probability and combinatorics, transformations in 2D, complex analysis, limits, continuity, and other introductory calculus topics.
 During the year, there will be an ongoing cumulative review.
 Students will review topics from previous courses such as functions, exponents and logarithms, and elementary geometry.
 Students also learn programming in Python and apply it to solving problems from the curriculum.
-At the end of the course, students are encouraged to take the SAT Subject Test: Mathematics, Level 2.

 Prerequisites: Geometry and Algebra 2.
-This course consists of the following sequence of topics: trigonometry, probability and statistics, sequences and series, combinatorics and probability, and a review of the functions studied thus far.
+This course consists of the following sequence of topics: trigonometry, probability and statistics, sequences and series, and a review of the functions studied thus far.
 This review of functions is algebraic, graphical, and includes modeling various mathematical situations.
 This will be a year-long course for all students except Sixth Formers, who must complete the Fall Term but can then take the next two terms on an elective basis.
 Sixth Formers may use the following course sequence: 2411 Precalculus (F), 2412 Precalculus (W), 2413 Precalculus (S).

 Kristen LeRoy joined the Groton faculty in 2011 after working for four years at Harvard Medical School in a scientific research lab.
 She received her B.S. from Gettysburg College in biology, minoring in math, and her master's degree from Harvard Extension School in mathematics for teaching.
 Kristen is the head of the Mathematics and Computer Science Department and has served in a variety of roles on campus, including dorm head and coach of the JV girls soccer, basketball, and lacrosse teams.
 She lives on campus with her husband Tim, daughters Linley and June, and their beagle rescue pup, Bruschi.